2000 model year and newer vehicles (except for vehicles 14,000 GVWR or greater) no longer require the tailpipe portion

 Late model vehicles (along with diesel vehicles, 1998 & newer and which are 14,000 GVWR or under) will be administered the new On-Board Diagnostic (OBD) Inspection System (OIS) instead of having their exhaust emission analyzed while being driven on a dynamometer.
 The existing visual and functional test portions of the smog inspection will still apply.

 The OIS will be administered using a Data Acquisition Device (DAD).
 The DAD will be a stand-alone test module (connected to PC) which will determine whether a vehicle passes or fails the smog check based on the data it retrieves from the vehicle's emission control computer.
-The DAD will be connected to a vehicle via OBD II Data Link Connector (DLC) found on all 1996 and newer OBD II complainant vehicles.
+The DAD will be connected to a vehicle via OBD II Data Link Connector (DLC) found on all 1996 and newer OBD II compliant vehicles.

 The implementation of AB 2289 is expected to reduce the time and cost of the smog check.
 The program will now take better advantage of a vehicle's OBD II technology by eliminating tailpipe testing and instead using the vehicle's own OBD II emissions monitoring system.